Father's Day Appeal

 Richard Uffendell, dad to Isla born at 31 weeks, Bo born at 34 weeks and Aoife born at 32 weeks.

 But we need your help.
 Please make a donation of £15 or whatever you can afford, so that babies like Isla have the best chance of surviving and being with their dad on Father’s Day.

 Every donation made for Father’s Day will make a difference to the lives of babies and the dads who rely on us to be there for them, whether through our helpline, volunteers or specially-trained Bliss Nurses.
 So please make your gift today.

 Bliss is strongly aware that every day, many people will be going through a difficult time due to having a premature or sick baby.
-If you or your family have been affected and feel that Bliss could help, please contact our Helpline on 0500 618140.
+If you or your family have been affected and feel that Bliss could help, please contact the Bliss helpline.